Saparmurat Turkmenbashy Olympic Stadium: Renovation for AIMAG 2017

-In 2017, it hosted Asian Olympic Council’s Asian Indoor & Martial Arts games that included participation from Australia and wider Oceania.
+Events

+The stadium is mostly used by the Turkmen national football team, but also for musical performances by pop stars such as Maral Ibragimova.
+It was used for matches of the Turkmenistan national football team 2006 and 2010 FIFA World Cup qualification.
+The stadium hosted home matches for HTTU and Nebitçi FT during the group stage of the 2007 AFC Cup.
+The reconstructed stadium was the site of the 5th Asian Indoor and Martial Arts Games.
+The opening and closing ceremonies were held on 17 and 27 September.
 The wider Ashgabat Olympic Park also hosted the 2018 World Weightlifting Championships.

-Events

-The stadium is mostly used for football matches by the Turkmen national football team, but also for musical performances by Turkmen pop stars such as Maral Ibragimova.

-The stadium used for matches of the Turkmenistan national football team at 2006 FIFA World Cup qualification and 2010 FIFA World Cup qualification.

-The stadium hosted home matches for HTTU and Nebitchi during the group stage of the 2007 AFC Cup.

-The reconstructed stadium was the site of the 5th Asian Indoor and Martial Arts Games, also called the 5th Asian Indoor Games.
-The opening and closing ceremonies for the games were held on 17 and 27 September 2017.